-Assuming recent exploitation rates and sampling programs, the SFEC estimates the proposed mass marking of Coho stocks in 2013 will result in annual encounters of untagged marked Coho in sampling programs of approximately 400 Coho in Alaska (AK) and 3,000 Coho in Canada (Table 2-4).
-For southern US Chinook stocks, annual encounters of untagged marked Chinook in sampling programs are projected to be approximately 9,300 Chinook in AK, 14,000 Chinook in Canada, and 1,300 Chinook in California (Table 2-4).
+Assuming recent exploitation rates and sampling programs, the SFEC estimates the proposed mass marking of Coho stocks in 2014 will result in annual encounters of untagged marked Coho in sampling programs of approximately 300 Coho in Alaska (AK) and 4,100 Coho in Canada (Table 2-4).
+For southern US Chinook stocks, annual encounters of untagged marked Chinook in sampling programs are projected to be approximately 10,200 Chinook in AK, 19,000 Chinook in Canada, and 200 Chinook in California (Table 2-4).

 Prior to MM, the adipose fin clip was employed as a visual indicator for fish containing a CWT.
-Consequently, sampling programs which were designed to collect heads from fish with missing adipose fins resulted in samples of heads, all which contained CWTs.
-With MM, a large number of marked fish do not contain CWTs; further, CWTs must be recovered from both marked and unmarked fish to obtain data for DIT group releases to estimate fishery impacts.
+Consequently, sampling programs designed to collect heads from fish with missing adipose fins were appropriate for obtaining CWT samples.
+With MM, a large number of marked fish do not contain CWTs; further, CWTs must be recovered from both marked and unmarked fish to obtain data for DIT releases to estimate fishery impacts.
 Electronic tag detection (ETD) equipment has been developed as a means to efficiently identify marked and unmarked fish containing CWTs.
 However, ETD is not employed coastwide because of continuing reservations by some agencies regarding the cost, accuracy, and practical feasibility of incorporating this technology into their sampling programs.
-The Alaska Department of Fish and Game (ADFG), Canadian Department of Fisheries and Oceans (CDFO), Oregon Department of Fish and Wildlife (ODFW), and California Department of Fish and Wildlife (CDFW) all conduct sampling programs which will not recover the unclipped component of DIT programs required to assess impacts of MSFs.
-Fisheries from which recoveries of the unmarked component of a DIT group should have been observed create gaps in analyses of fishery impacts on unmarked (wild) fish.
+The Alaska Department of Fish and Game (ADFG), Canadian Department of Fisheries and Oceans (CDFO), Oregon Department of Fish and Wildlife (ODFW), and California Department of Fish and Wildlife (CDFW) all conduct sampling programs which will not recover the unclipped component of DIT groups required to assess impacts of MSFs.
+Unsampled fisheries from which unmarked DIT CWT recoveries should have been observed create gaps in analyses of fishery impacts on unmarked (wild) fish.

 Considering sampling programs coastwide, some agencies already implement comprehensive electronic sampling strategies to recover CWTs from sport and commercial fisheries, while other agencies are still working to increase use of ETD.
-Washington State continues to fully implement electronic sampling statewide and consistently reports CWT recoveries of the unmarked components of DIT groups in recreational marine and some freshwater MSFs, as well as in non-selective fisheries (NSFs).
+Washington State continues to fully implement electronic sampling statewide and consistently reports CWT recoveries of the unmarked components of DIT groups in their fisheries.
 Starting in 2008, Canada also committed to full electronic sampling and reporting of all CWTs in all commercial fisheries for Chinook.
 Coho in Canadian commercial fisheries are visually sampled, except for heads delivered by northern 'freezer' trollers, which are electronically sampled.
-Canada continues to rely on the Sport Head Recovery Program (SHRP) to recover CWTs from NSFs and MSFs alike and thus, no unmarked codedwire-tagged recoveries are available from them.
+Canada continues to rely on the Sport Head Recovery Program (SHRP) to recover CWTs from marked fish in NSFs and MSFs alike and thus no unmarked coded-wire-tagged recoveries are available from them.
 Oregon Department of Fish and Wildlife continues to use visual sampling for fall Chinook and electronic sampling for spring Chinook and Coho in the Columbia River.
 Beginning in 2011, ODFW initiated electronic sampling of all ocean recreational and commercial salmon fisheries off the coast of Oregon (OR).

-Encounters of large numbers of mass-marked Chinook are increasingly impacting catch sampling programs in northern fisheries; for example, approximately 63% of the Chinook caught in 2012 in the southeast Alaskan troll fishery with a missing adipose fin did not contain a CWT (Figure 2-3).
+Encounters of large numbers of mass-marked Chinook are increasingly impacting catch sampling programs in northern fisheries; for example, approximately 68% of the Chinook caught in 2013 in the southeast Alaskan troll fishery with a missing adipose fin did not contain a CWT (Figure 2-3).
 The increased costs to deal with the additional marked fish (e.g., storage, and shipping to and sorting of heads in the dissection laboratories) are not quantified, but will impact the programs.

-A new type of electronic CWT detection wand, the "T-wand", is now available.
-The manufacturer believes the increased sensitivity of these wands should detect all CWTs.
+A new type of wand, the "T-wand" is now available with a greater detection range.
+The manufacturer believes that if used correctly these wands should detect all CWTs and would no longer require "mouth-wanding" for Chinook.

-Summary of 2013 Mark-Selective Fishery Proposals
+Summary of 2014 Mark-Selective Fishery Proposals